Harshita-mindfire/Frontend-JsDev-Handbook/notes/root.md

 Hi,
 Welcome to Harshita's Digital Garden 🌱
 I'm Harshita Joshi.
-I'm a software engineer who also has a passion for teaching.
+I'm a software engineer.
 When not at the computer, I play ukulele, do yoga, study [German](https://harshita-mindfire.github.io/german-for-beginners/) and wonder about having numerous pets.

 Even though I don't travel very often, I try to capture the city's charm through photographs.
 Click [here](https://harshita-mindfire.github.io/) to see a glimpse of my gallery.
+It has not been updated since eternity.

 ## Contacts